Taste of the Wild canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas in this recipe, and the chickpeas contained in other recipes, this looks like the profile of a wet product containing a moderate amount of meat.

-Taste of the Wild is a grain free canned product using a moderate amount of bison, fish, duck or lamb as its main sources of animal protein, thus earning the brand 4 stars.
+Taste of the Wild is a grain-free meat-based canned product using a moderate amount of various named species as its main sources of animal protein, thus earning the brand 4 stars.